 Trade and other payables.
 These are recognised at invoice value and arise principally from the receipt of goods and services.
+Under IFRS 9 these will remain at amortised cost

 Currency, liquidity and interest rate risk.
-Refer to note 20 of the financial statements.
+Refer to note 20 of the Financial statements.